shailamusharoff/sex-bias-inference/README.md

 All take in the same arguments and return the corresponding ms command string.
 The length of times/sizes/propFemales must align with epoch count.

 ### Supporting functions that can be called directly
-- `fitThreeEpoch(...)`: fits one constrained X model. `run_sb()` calls it three times, once for each relevant X model, but you can call it once if you want a single model.
+- `fitThreeEpoch(...)`: fits one constrained X model. `run_sb()` calls it three times, once for each relevant X model, but you can call it once if you want to fit a single model.
 - `lrt.fitThreeEpoch(...)`: standalone 3-epoch autosomal fit.
 - `lrt.read1DParams`: parse original params, LL, and theta from a fit's `.out` file.
 Used to compute LRT programmatically.
 - `plotSFS(...)`: Plot autosomal (A) vs X chromosomal (X) site frequency spectra from `.fs` files.